 A press conference by the director

 Following the projection of various excerpts, minus audio, from ‘Bocche Cucite’ the director of the film, Pino Tosini, held a press conference yesterday morning in Tecno-Tele-Cine at 38/A Via Moscova.
-As we mentioned yesterday on another page of the newspaper, the production company (Lepidi Film) was forced to suspend the shoot, which was taking place in Reggio Emilia.
-Reason: The sudden cut of finance from the group interested in making the film.
+As we mentioned yesterday on another page of this newspaper, the production company (Lepidi Film) was forced to suspend the shoot, which was taking place in Reggio Emilia.
+Reason: The sudden cut of financing from the group interested in making the film.
 A (?) in some exponents of the Communist Party.

 (Thanks to Renato for providing the original scan)

 The Super 8 version released by Universal Cine – Roma (below) contains the uncensored print, including roughly a minute of footage missing from the TV version.